ricardoborges/vdroid/README.md

 # vdroid - Movie and Book Summary Generator

-This is a Python application designed to generate video summaries of movies or books from their titles.
-It uses GPT for text generation, Azure Speech for narrative voice generation, and Bing for image search.
+This is a IA Python application designed to generate video summaries of movies or books from their titles.
+It uses chatGPT for text generation, Azure Speech for narrative voice generation, and Bing for image search.

 <p align="center">
   <img src="https://github.com/ricardoborges/vdroid/assets/404572/6eafd2c1-4834-436a-98bb-06d02f95f224" width="500">